Conifer Pests in Canadian Hemlock

 There seems to be a correlation between the cold hardiness of HWA versus the ability of the trees to be unaffected.
 Recently, I have seen Canadian hemlock in the Allegheny Mountains of West Virginia and in New Hampshire, which are free of woolly adelgid.

-Smart Pest Management
+Smart Pest Management in Conifers

 The insect can be partially controlled by application of horticultural oil.
 The timing of treatment is important, but this can be overcome by more frequent spraying and by using an integrated pest management (IPM) approach.